rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-10.md

 {{< /highlight >}}

-## Exercise: Lists and Recursions 6 -- Inefficient way
+## Exercise: Lists and Recursions 6 -- First Attempt
 Write a flatten(list).
 The exercise is marked as hard and notes I may need to call Enum.reverse.
 Did not find it difficult and did not need to reverse list.
+Obviously not approaching it properly.
 It was also inefficient as appending two lists requires a list copy.
 {{< highlight elixir >}}
 defmodule Ch10 do